 The address bus has always been problematic in my design.
 I want to have multiple counters that can be enabled and disabled (for jumps, returns, etc), and I have multiple blocks of RAM and ROM that I want to be able to access.
 To that end, I have made the difficult decision to dispense with the address bus.
 This means that counter cards will need output headers (similar to the register cards), and new RAM or ROM cards will need to accept addressing from a similar header.

 Without an address bus to worry about, we only need four transceivers, and because of that, we can stack them above the data bus and run all of the controls without any difficulty.
 The 74LS08 (quad AND gates) is used to gate the clock signals.
 If the WE signal is set, the CLK and !CLK signals are allowed through, otherwise no clock signals are available to the card.
 This has several benefits, including reducing the "fan out load" on the clock.
 All of the other signals and controls are passed through without buffering.
 The left controls (Flags and ALU lines) are only used on some cards, so buffering will only be added on appropriate cards.
-The right controls (not counting the clocks) are not bused, so they do not need buffering.
-Even though this card will only use WE, OE, INC, DEC, and RESET, all of the currently designed signals are labelled.
+The right controls are not bused, so they do not need buffering.
+To keep things consistent, the "Write Enable" signal is active low (same as the Output Enable", but we need to invert it if we want to AND it with the clock.
+If the AND gate received a low "WE" signal, it would not pass the clock through, and thus no write would occur.
+We also need to and the Increment and Decrement signals with the clock, but those are already active high so we can bypass the hex inverter (74LS04).
+I have added some additional labels in green to make it easier to follow in the closeup shot.

 The 16-bit counters are successfully driving registers and displays attached to the backplane.
 I did some testing with the "autorouted" SRAM card, but I only had the data bus connected.
 For this test, I was running the 10Hz clock and all controls were via the appropriate connections (i.e. the backplane), except where the breadboard was involved.